saltstack/salt/doc/ref/configuration/logging/index.rst

 ``quiet`` level.

-Most of the logging levels are defined by default in Python's logging library and can be found in the official `Python documentation
+Most of the logging levels are defined by default in Python's logging library and can be found in the official :ref:`Python documentation <python:levels>`.
-<https://docs.python.org/library/logging.html#levels>`_.
-Salt uses some more
-levels in addition to the standard levels.
+Salt uses some more levels in addition to the standard levels.
 All levels available in salt are shown in the table below.

 .. note::